decorative background art

-Three Data Privacy Trends That Impact Your Marketing Strategy
+Data Privacy Trends That Impact Marketing Strategy and Performance

-The data privacy realm is no exception.
+The data privacy realm is no exception, and digital marketing strategies are increasingly shaped by data privacy trends.
 Here are three data protection and privacy trends you must be aware of and a few marketing strategy ideas to help you address them.

 Increased consumer privacy concerns